wrestleraaron/kindercare_media_downloads/README.md

 Thild id is required for downloading media.
 To get the child id go to https://classroom.kindercare.accounts.
 The child ID is in the url in the format: https://classroom.kindercare.com/accounts/xxxxxx

-The Himama session ID is required.
-The easiest way to get this is as follows:
-* Click the journal tab after logging in (url is similar to: https://classroom.kindercare.com/accounts/xxxxx/journal)
-* Right-click on the page and choose "Inspect"
-* Click the network tab and reload the page
-* Look for the Name "journal" and Click on Headers
-* Look for the Request Header named Cookie and grab the characters after "_himama_session" and in line 15 as the value for "HIMAMA_SESSION_ID"
+You will be prompted for your username and password to the Kindercare classroom page.
+This is required to get a necessary cookie.
+This information is not stored or saved anywhere.
+After you enter your password a Chrome Window will open.
+It will close on its own.

+Requirements:
+* Chromedriver.exe (tested with 122.0.6261.128 and Chrome 123).
+Download at: https://googlechromelabs.github.io/chrome-for-testing/
+* exiftool.exe (tested with 12.7.8.0).
+Download at: https://exiftool.org/

 Use
 ---

-kcsync -ik ######
+kcsync -k ######

-	-i : ignore db - id of downloaded media is not added to the local db (so media can be downloaded again) -k : child id value for the child's profile xxxxxx
+	-k : child id value for the child's profile xxxxxx (optional flag) -i : ignore db - id of downloaded media is not added to the local db (so media can be downloaded again)

-This was tested on Python 3.11 with the modules in the requirements.txt file.
+This was tested on Python 3.12.2 with the modules in the requirements.txt file.

 Known Issues
 ---
-	Exif data and metadata are not added to images or videos.
+	Metadata is not added videos.

 This was based on the shell script from tkuppens located at https://github.com/tkuppens/kindercare